 I spent my college years in Amherst, Massachusetts, and Paris, France.
 After graduation I got a good, sensible, grown-up job in Boston, and it only took me two and half years to realize I’d rather not be all that sensible.
 So, naturally, I went to culinary school.

 I graduated from New York City’s French Culinary Institute (now part of the Institute of Culinary Education) in 2010 with expertise in both culinary and pastry arts.
-I’ve worked as a private chef in the Hamptons and as a baker/confectioner/chocolatier for Liddabit Sweets in Brooklyn.
-I’ve tried my hand as a SAVEUR Magazine test kitchen intern in Manhattan, and taught cooking classes for some tiny residents of Brooklyn Heights and San Francisco.
+I spent some time as a private chef in the Hamptons and as a baker/confectioner/chocolatier for Liddabit Sweets in Brooklyn.
+I’ve worked in the SAVEUR Magazine test kitchen, and taught cooking classes for some tiny residents of Brooklyn Heights and San Francisco.
 I’ve written two (pretty great!
 If I’m allowed to say that) cookbooks, and love my domestic life in Seattle.

 I take all my own photographs, and I use a Canon Rebel T2i digital SLR camera.
 I love it, and have very little clue as to how to appropriately use it.
 I think lessons are in order.
 Want to give me lessons?
 I can pay you in cookies, I promise.